skip to Main Content

 Critical Incident

 This policy aims to protect and provide support to the entire community in the event of a Critical Incident.
 Most incidents are managed on a day-to-day basis with a natural informed response.
 However, situations may arise of an overwhelming nature which require an exceptional, planned and coordinated response.
 Therefore, a Critical Incident is defined as any incident or sequence of events that overwhelms the normal coping mechanism of the college.
-Within BCFE there is a Critical Incident Management Plan and a Critical Incident Team in place to respond to and support the entire college community.
+Within the college there is a Critical Incident Management Plan and a Critical Incident Team in place to respond to and support the entire college community.

-Critical Incident policy document (TBA)
+Critical Incident policy document

 Data Processing Policy